Amine-Itani/Unit-4/Project4.md

 # Criteria C
 ## List of techniques used
 ### Techinques Used
-- Sessions
+- Server-side Sessions
 - Parameterized Queries
 - Subqueries
 - Dynamic HTML (Jinja2)
+- Object Oriented Programming: Abstraction
+- Programming Paradigm: DRY (Don't repeat yourself)
+- If statements
+- For loops
+- Try/except troubleshooting
+- In-line CSS

 ## Login system: Tracking user information

-My client requires a login system for the webapp allowing different users to have unique profile pages and post unque comments.
-Initially, I used cookies to store a user log in, but through my research about cookies and testing it in browser, I found out that cookies are not a secure way of storing user information because they are stored on the client end.<sup>1</sup>
+My client requires a login system allowing different users to have profile pages and post comments.
+Initially, I used cookies to store a user log in, but through my research about cookies and testing it in browser, I realized that cookies are not a secure way of storing user information because they are stored on the client end.<sup>1</sup>

-Instead, I decided to use sessions which are safer according to my research<sup>2</sup> and stored on the server side .
+Instead, I decided to use sessions which are safer according to my research<sup>2</sup> because they are stored on the server side .

 ``` ['current_user_id'] = db.search(query=f"Select id from users where username='{username}'", multiple=False)```